ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 This has the features of Primary Backup (also known as Primary Copy) in that the writes are received at the primary node and broadcast in parallel to the other replicas.
 However, the principles of Chain Replication are now used insomuch as the last replica in the chain is responsible for sending an `ack` back to the client, and all reads are directed to the tail replica.

-So, the interesting thing here is that even in 2007, people were still interested in improving strongly consistent datastore systems.
+So, the interesting thing here is that even in 2007, people were still working towards improving strongly consistent replication strategies.

 ## Consensus

 What is interesting about both these papers (and many others not mentioned here) is that anytime someone sets out to talk about replication, they end up needing to talk about consensus.
-So, they implemented a consensus algorithm that has been tailored for their particular use case.
+However, rather than using a general purpose consensus algorithm such as Paxos, they always talk of a consensus algorithm that has been specially tailored for their particular use case.

-This stand in contrast to Paxos which is a general purpose, one-size-fits-all consensus algorithm.
+Paxos, on the other hand, is a general purpose, one-size-fits-all consensus algorithm.
 However, the general problem with the one-size-fits-all approach is that everyone ends up wearing size XXXL.
 This is the same with Paxos: in order to make it efficient in a replication scenario, you need to implement optimisations such as multi-Paxos.
-With these algorithms, they simply assume that you want to do replication and provide you with a consensus algorithm already customised for that use-case.
+With the following algorithms however, they simply assume that you want to do replication and provide you with a consensus algorithm already customised for that use-case.

 See the ["Vive la Différence"](./papers/Paxos%20vs%20VSR%20vs%20ZAB.pdf) paper for a comparison of these various strategies.
 The great thing about this paper is that at the top of page 6, there is a table of equivalent terminology across the different replication protocols.
-What this demonstrates is that while different terms are used, the same basic concepts pop up in these different places.
+What this demonstrates is that while different terms are used, the same basic concepts always pop up.

 ![Equivalent Terminology Across Different Replication Protocols](./img/L23%20Equivalent%20Terms.png)

 ### The RAFT Paper

 The [RAFT paper](./papers/raft.pdf) came out in 2014 and emphasises understandability over Paxos's complexity.
-They have a user study in which they compare user's impression of how easy RAFT is to use compared to Paxos.
+They have a user study in which they compare users' impressions of how easy RAFT is to use compared to Paxos.

 This system is very well documented on their website <https://raft.github.io/>